-Animal fibres such as wool and silk take up dye much more readily than cellulose (plant) fibres such as cotton and linen.
-With the exception of woad and the indigos, most natural dyes do not adhere very well to the fibres and need the help of a mordant.
+To achieve bright colours with natural dyes, you need to mordant your wool, cotton or silk beforehand.
+With the exception of woad and indigo, most natural dyes do not adhere very well to the fibres and need the help of a mordant.

 A mordant is a chemical binding agent that adheres well to both the fibres and the dye.
 The word comes from the Latin mordere, which means to bite.